-Zaragoza melds modern-day gritty and urban revival with its ancient and decadent architectural design heritage.
+Zaragoza melds modern-day gritty and urban revival with its ancient and opulent architectural design heritage.
 The entire city is a showcase of its historical linage of art and expression.
 And when travellers bypass the chance of visiting Zaragoza on their journey between Madrid and Barcelona, they miss out on one of Spain’s most artistic and underrated cities.

 Here’s why you should schedule the extra stop when travelling the popular Spain train route and experience what it feels like to stumble upon a Spanish secret.

 - All the Things to Do in Zaragoza

 - Visit Ajafería Palace – UNESCO World Heritage Zaragoza